softwaremill/elasticmq/README.md

 ````

 All attributes are optional, and if not specified will use the default SQS values.
-When starting the server, pass the custom config on the commandline:

-    java -Dconfig.file=custom.conf -jar elasticmq-server-0.8.12.jar

 Starting an embedded ElasticMQ server with an SQS interface
 -----------------------------------------------------------